SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

      LIRA         Mixed Linear Arithmetic (Integer/Real)
    ============ ==========================================

-The arithmetic fragment is ignored if there is no arithemtic solver at all, or if the arithmetic solver is one of the Floyd-Warshall solvers.
+The arithmetic fragment is ignored if there is no arithmetic solver or if the arithmetic solver is one of the Floyd-Warshall solvers.
 The default fragment is LIRA.

 **Operating Mode**